MatchuPitchu/react-summary/07_React Animating Components.md

     )
     ```

-    - `TransitionGroup` component to animate lists (-> groups of dynamic elements
+    - `TransitionGroup` component to animate lists (-> groups of dynamic elements)
-    - TransitionGroup a) is able to handle multiple items, b) determines when one element in list changes and c) sets automatically `in` prop on e.g. CSSTransition
+      1. is able to handle multiple items
+      1. determines when one element in list changes
+      1. sets automatically `in` prop on e.g. CSSTransition
-    - by default it renders a div, but you can define element with `component` prop (-> like `ul`)
+    - by default it renders `div`, but you can define element with `component` prop (-> like `ul`)
     - has to wrap `Transition` or `CSSTransition` component;

     ```JavaScript